Lumbrical muscles of the hand

 Each lumbrical travels on the radial side of its corresponding finger and attaches to the lateral edge of the extensor expansion complex on the dorsum of each finger.

-Variation in the muscles bellies and attachments of the lumbricals are common with any being possibly unipennate or bipennate.
+Variations in the muscles bellies and attachments of the lumbricals are common with any being possibly unipennate or bipennate.
 Accessory lumbrical slips have been described as also attaching to the tendons of the flexor digitorum superficialis.

 History and etymology